hallowfiend/lorelime/README.md

 # lorelime
-A lore resource/wiki for the Borderlands series, written in MD
+A lore resource/wiki for the Borderlands series, written in MD.

+Currently under some construction, contact @hallowlock on Discord for details on how to contribute.

 ## Attributions, Credits & Thanks